 Only to find the place in ruins.

 Refusing to believe his dearest friend might have fallen victim to the walking dead, Bugsy pondered out where to go next, trying to reel in his panic long enough to piece some sort of plan together.
-Roaming around Faulkner's deserted home (and grateful he found no gore there), A painting of Ho-Oh on the wall led Bugsy to deduce that, should Faulkner be alive, he would likely be heading to Ecruteak City to try to speak to his god, and that, given the abudance of undead birds in the sky, he would most likely not be flying there, to reduce risk to himself and his team of birds.
+Roaming around Falkner's deserted home, he found Ms. Cecelia's mangled corpse and promptly had a brief breakdown before staggering his way out of her bedroom to attempt stifling himself.
+As he leaned against a wall trying desperately not to vomit or cry too loudly, a painting of Ho-Oh caught his eye.
+It took awhile for him to calm down but once he did, staring at the giant painting hanging over the family's little shrine led Bugsy to realize that, should Falkner be alive, he would likely be heading to Ecruteak City to try to speak to his god, and that, given the abudance of undead birds in the sky, he would most likely not be flying there, to reduce risk to himself and his team of birds.

 Still terribly traumatized but now with a plan to steady him, Bugsy raided the abandoned city for supplies and set out towards Ecruteak City.